Latest news (25.10.24):

 We’re on the Jewish side of this

-Not interested, got enough worries in our country
+Not interested, got enough worries in our own country

 I’m alright